SharpConsoleUI Rendering Pipeline

 7. Compositor Effects Hook

-NEW: Event-based buffer manipulation for post-processing effects.
+Event-based buffer manipulation for post-processing effects.

 // Zero-cost when not used